2026 World Cup hosts take diplomatic handover from Qatar

 The United States, Mexico and Canada will stage soccer’s biggest event in less than 3½ years.

-“We could not be more excited,” U.S. presidential delegate Linda Greenfield said.
+“We could not be more excited,” said Linda Thomas-Greenfield, the U.S. ambassador to the United Nations who led a presidential delegation to the final.
 “We are already hard at work preparing for 2026 and we’re looking forward to welcoming fans from around the world.”

 Greenfield told Sheikha Alya Al Thani of Qatar, a fellow ambassador to the United Nations, that the current host had “set the standards high.”